apache/wookie/widgets/templates/readme.txt

 ***** Building the widget

-The command "ant generate-widgets" builds and deploys all your widgets to a locally running Wookie server.
+The command "ant generate-all-widgets" builds and deploys all your widgets to a locally running Wookie server.
 Once this command has successfully executed you can examine your widget in action.